Folkestone Groomers Directory

 Winter Coat Maintenance

 Regular brushing throughout winter prevents the undercoat from becoming too dense, making spring shedding more manageable.
+Learn more about preparing your dog's coat in our autumn coat transition guide and winter coat care article.

 Tool Maintenance